-Post-money Valuation Calculator
+Post-Money Valuation Calculator

 Calculate post-money valuation of a company and the investor share (%) with the investment amount and pre-money valuation.